Why Do Americans Call Them “Sneakers”? Know the history behind this

 Comparison of Regional Terminology

-While Americans refer to them as “sneakers,” different regions of the world have their own terms for athletic shoes.
+While Americans refer to them as “sneakers,” different regions of the world have their terms for athletic shoes.
 These regional variations offer insight into how language and culture influence how we describe everyday items.

 Common Terms Around the World